icopy-site/awesome/docs/awesome/awesome-algorand.md

 - [Folks.finance](https://folks.finance/) - Decentralized capital markets protocol.
 - [C3](https://c3.io/) - Cross-margin cross-collateralization clearing engine protocol.

+## Security Audits

+> This section is not aimed to promote any of the companies below, please do your due diligence when researching on options available for audits.
+Instead, the following is simply aimed to highlight an expanding variety of companies offering smart contract audits for Algorand ecosystem.

+- [Certik](https://www.certik.com/ecosystems/algorand) - CertiK provides the gold standard in web3 security tools, from its industry-leading smart contract audits, to its blockchain analytics tools such as Skynet and SkyTrace, making it the ideal partner in ensuring the end-to-end security of Algorand projects.
+- [AlgoBuilder Audits](https://algobuilder.dev/auditing.html) - The team behind AlgoBuilder offering to consult your project, have smart contracts done by professionals, write automated tests or audit your existing project.
+- [UlamLabs](https://www.ulam.io/software-services/smart-contract-audits) - A blockchain lab based in Poland, offering auditing services for Algorand smart contracts.
+- [Runtime Verification](https://runtimeverification.com/smartcontract) - Smart contract analysis and verification by the team who audited platforms like Algofi, FolksFinance, Yieldly and other prominent DeFi platforms in the ecosystem.
+- [Immunebytes](https://www.immunebytes.com) - Secure your Algorand Smart Contract with credible security auditing solutions.
+- [KudelskiSecurity](https://kudelskisecurity.com) - Move your blockchain project securely and successfully into production or onto mainnet.
+Company can help you assess, design, customize, deploy and manage blockchain and digital ledger technology systems so you can confidently leverage security as a powerful differentiator in this dynamic market.

 ## Bridges

 - [Algomint](https://algomint.io/) - Centralized BTC and ETH bridge to Algorand.